How to cup coffee at home (and why you should)

 Also, make sure the beans are freshly roasted!
 It is important to use beans that are no more than two weeks out from the roast date.

 The official coffee cupping ratio (2) suggested by the Specialty Coffee Association is 8.25 grams for every 150 ml of water, and that’s what we’ll be using here.
 However, as we’ve already mentioned, these amounts do vary from one tutorial to the next, so don’t get too hung up on which one to use.
 Just remember, once you pick one, stay consistent!

 Every time you use your grinder, residual coffee grounds get left in the chamber.
 Now, with most coffee brewing you don’t have to worry about a few residual grounds sneaking into the current brew.

 This is not the case when cupping coffee, though.
-Even a miniscule amount of a foreign flavor can affect things.
+Even a minuscule amount of a foreign flavour can affect things.

 So, how do you avoid this?
 By priming the grinder!

 All you need to do is throw a small batch of the same beans you’re about to grind into the grinder first, grind them up, and then set them aside.
 At that point, the grinder is lined with fresh coffee bean leftovers, and you’re good to go!

 Another must is to use good water with your coffee.
 Not distilled, though, or it’ll tamper with your extraction.
 Just some well-filtered water should do.